 Crombie property includes offices, buildings, office equipment and supplies, computer hardware and software, tools and materials.
-It also includes less tangible items like space for lease, equipment not currently in use, scrap materials, vehicles, patents, copyrights, logos, intellectual property, cellular and wireless devices, e-mail, instant messaging and voicemail.
+It also includes less tangible items like space for lease, equipment not currently in use, scrap materials, vehicles, patents, copyrights, logos, intellectual property, cellular and wireless devices, email, instant messaging and voicemail.

 Any stealing or misuse of Crombie assets or using assets without permission is theft.
-Keep in mind that this is your company, and acts of theft impact your company and you.
-We're counting on you to help protect your company's assets by spotting this activity before harm is done.
+Keep in mind that this is your organization, and acts of theft impact your organization and you.
+We're counting on you to help protect your organization's assets by spotting this activity before harm is done.